oamg/convert2rhel/README.md

 1. Run `man convert2rhel` once the utility is installed on your system

 ## Contributing

 Contributions are welcome.
 Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to get started.

 ## Contact

 For questions, troubleshooting, bug reports and feature requests:

-* create [an issue](https://github.com/oamg/convert2rhel/issues/new) here on GitHub,
+* Create [an issue](https://github.com/oamg/convert2rhel/issues/new) here on GitHub.
-* ask a question through [GitHub Discussions](https://github.com/oamg/convert2rhel/discussions)
+* Ask a question through [GitHub Discussions](https://github.com/oamg/convert2rhel/discussions).